 Please contact us at email@example.com before applying if you are only interested in postings relating to Human Rights.

 No. The fellowship programme is specifically aimed at placing early-career professionals in low- and middle-income country governments to work as civil servants.

 Your partner or family are very welcome to go with you on your Fellowship posting.
 However we are unable to provide duty of care, insurance, further allowances or financial resources to cover this.
 Each Fellow will receive a total salary of around £26,000 per annum, and some assistance from their host ministry with visas and living arrangements, if possible.

 Yes.
-We will hold a two-day intensive Orientation Training course in Oxford prior to each Fellow’s departure to their posting.
+We will hold a two-day intensive Orientation Training course prior to each Fellow’s departure to their posting.
 This briefing session will cover useful topics such as:

 The commitment from all parties (governments, Fellows and the Fellowship) is for two full years.
 However, each posting is reviewed at the one year mark by all parties to ensure continued value add.
 Candidates should only apply if they are prepared to spend the two full years in post; it is very disruptive to the programme and to our relationships with government partners if Fellows leave for non-critical reasons mid-posting.
 Fellows can continue working with the government beyond two years, but the Fellowship only provides support for two years.

 The Fellowship is an initiative of Oxford Policy Management and its major funding partner is the UK Government's Department for International Development (UK DFID).
 It has also received funding from the New Venture Fund and a private donation.

 Given the nature of its funding, the growth of the Fellowship in the fourth cohort is contingent on the level of funding secured.
 The size of the 2018-2020 cohort is therefore contingent on the amount of funding secured by the Fellowship.